 Health events or illness dictate the need for caregiver help on an occasional or daily basis to run errands, provide transportation, or help with other activities of daily living (ADLs) and instrumental activities of daily living (IADLs).

 Going the Distance

 Women typically outlive men.
 So they may need to take additional steps to ensure adequate resources and manage risk.
-Consider this: 44% of women and 24% of men over 77 live alone.10 One-person households are likely to make issues that were once simple a burden.
+Consider this: of women ages 65–74, 26% live alone while 42% of women over 75 live alone.10 One-person households are likely to make issues that were once simple a burden.
 Consequently, rethinking living arrangements may be necessary, e.g., considering moving in with a family member or into an assisted-living or long-term care facility.